AI-SMART-tt/Traffic-prediction-models-GNN/README.md

   [Paper](https://arxiv.org/abs/1906.00121) | [Original Code](https://github.com/nnzhan/Graph-WaveNet)
   A model combining graph convolutions with dilated causal convolutions to model long-term temporal dependencies.

+### Planned Additions (Newer Models)
+We are actively working on integrating more recent and advanced models, such as:

 - **AGCRN** (Adaptive Graph Convolutional Recurrent Network)
   [Paper](https://arxiv.org/abs/2007.02842) | [Original Code](https://github.com/LeiBAI/AGCRN)
   A model that simultaneously learns the graph structure and spatio-temporal dependencies with node-adaptive parameters.